Caromin/ChauffeurUSv3/README.md

 # ChauffeurUSGroupProjectv3

+---

 Problems found that need to be resolved still:

 1. ~~Link tags in react-router-dom are updating the url, but not the re-render.~~ Solved.

-   a.
-How, <Switch> was causing only one thing to render and blocking links,
+   How: Switch Routing was causing only one component to render and blocking nav links.

+---

 Remaining Issues:

+- Better validation checks before registering.
+- match() need to be placed somewhere else, causing errors.

 ---

--Better validation checks before registering.
-a. match() need to be placed somewhere else, causing errors.
+Notes:

+- nodemon in package.json cancels the component auto refresh, node allows it to update auto without manual refresh.

+* Must disable hot module in app.js for production, I believe webpack is fine, but if manual refresh, webpack will rebundle and page will update even though it shouldnt.

 ---

-Notes:

-..\*nodemon in package.json cancels the component auto refresh, node allows it to update auto without manual refresh.

-..\*Must disable hot module in app.js for production, I believe webpack is fine, but if manual refresh, webpack will rebundle and page will update even though it shouldnt.

 Ignored files:

-..\*node_modules, dist (generates the webpack bundle.js)
+- node_modules, dist (generates the webpack bundle.js)

+---

 **Homepage:**